mkford4/meet/README.md

 - Then main view displays amount of events user has specified

 FEATURE 4: USE THE APP WHEN OFFLINE
+As a USER, I should be able to USE THE APP WHEN OFFLINE so that I CAN SEE EVENT INFORMATION WITHOUT INTERNET.
 SCENARIO 1: SHOW CACHED DATA WHEN THERE’S NO INTERNET CONNECTION
 - Given user is using app while offline
 - When user opens app